taghazada/taghazada/README.md

 <br />

-Hello, my name is Tural Aghazada and I am a student.
-Now I'm studying to be an IT specialist.
-I am learning Git and some other interesting technologies.
+Hello, my name is Tural Aghazada.
+I’m currently learning on Cloud and DevOps.
+I’m looking to collaborate with other content creators

 <br />